squidarth/flask_test/README.md

 `vagrant up` into your command line.
 This will start a virtual machine with all the libraries you need installed to start writing your Flask application.

+If you would like to add other software to your Vagrant box, edit the file `bootstrap.sh`.
+Run `vagrant provision` to re-run the bootstrap script on Vagrant.

 ### Running Flask

 Once you have started Vagrant, type `vagrant ssh` to ssh into your virtual